empovit/fido-device-onboard-demo/README.md

 ## Building an OS container image

-**NOTICE:** For simplicity and performance, the OS container image will be built with the same playbook, and on top of the same RHEL for Edge base image as the FDO image.
-Also, it will be made available through a container image registry on the image builder machine.
-In real life though, the FDO image belongs in manufacturing while the OS container image belongs in owner onboarding.
-That is, it is likely to be used to run a custom OS after a device has been onboarded by FDO.
+**NOTICE:** For simplicity and performance, the OS container image is built on top of the same RHEL for Edge base image as the FDO image.
+Also, we make it available through a container image registry on the image builder machine.
+In real life though, the FDO image belongs in manufacturing while the OS container image belongs in owner onboarding and is likely to be used to run a custom OS on a device onboarded by FDO.

 ## Initializing a device